ondrovic/survey-test-form/ADMIN_PASSWORD_SETUP.md

 ### Password Requirements

-- Use a strong, unique password (at least 12 characters)
+- Use a strong, unique [REDACTED] (at least 12 characters)
 - Include uppercase, lowercase, numbers, and special characters
 - Avoid common words or patterns
-- Consider using a password generator
+- Consider using a [REDACTED] generator

 ### Access Control

-- Only share the password with authorized personnel
+- Only share the [REDACTED] with authorized personnel
-- Regularly rotate the password
+- Regularly rotate the [REDACTED]
 - Monitor access logs if possible
 - Consider implementing additional security measures for sensitive data

 ### Environment Variables

-- Never commit the actual password to version control
+- Never commit the actual [REDACTED] to version control
 - Always use environment variables or secrets
-- Use different passwords for development and production
+- Use different [REDACTED]s for development and production

 ## Accessing the Admin Panel